Ben Brading 5 min read

 Who is Elexon?

 Elexon is an independent, not-for-profit company at the heart of Britain’s electricity market.
-It was established in 2001 and appointed as the electricity market administrator, tasked with designing the operating rules for the market and settling the imbalances of market participants.
+It was established in 2001 and appointed as the electricity market administrator, tasked with managing the settlement of all market transactions based on actual meter readings.

-Elexon is a neutral operator with no commercial stake in generation, supply, or trading.
+Elexon operates as a neutral administrator with no commercial stake in electricity generation, supply, or trading.

 Based in Euston, London, Elexon employs approximately 250 people, including specialists in energy settlement, market design, IT systems, and programme delivery.